Mark has a new book out on the subject with a Biblical perspective and below is a video where he speaks out about it.

 incorrect.

-the complete version of The Boston Globe interview, don't miss Bell's arrogant skepticism about the sovereignty and omniscience of God: "For a lot of people, dominant questions center around, 'Why is this happening?
+In fact, if you have the stomach to read the complete version of The Boston Globe interview, don't miss Bell's arrogant skepticism about the sovereignty and omniscience of God: "For a lot of people, dominant questions center around, 'Why is this happening?
 Why me?
 Why now?'
 Unfortunately, the religious voice often enters into the discussion at an inappropriate time—'God just planned this.'
 Really?
 Your God planned this, not mine."

 If any popular figure "in the evangelical movement" (or on its copious fringe) deserves the label "heretic," it is Rob Bell.
 The guardians of evangelical politeness don't like that kind of candor, but when a secular newspaper like The Boston Globe is publishing pieces implying that the best, most promising alternative to right-wing civil religion is a mish-mash of Open Theism and performance art—and that whatever "evangelicalism" is, it must be one or the other of those two abominations, it's time for people with historic evangelical convictions to speak up clearly and make the biblical message heard again.